 In the first case, the text is in a lot of shorthand, doesn’t provide any maps, assumes readers will know definitions of scientific jargon, and relies on the vague idea that supporters of environmental organizations are well educated.
 In the second case, there is an over-reliance on detailed descriptions and long-winded scientific explanations of just why their mission is important for the world.

 In both cases, the copy tends to be dry, boring, unemotional, and ends up not really satisfying any of the reasons a reader will be on your website.

 Take my word for it.
 If you load down your prospective donors with the wrong information in the wrong place and time, they’ll leave.

 And yet… take comfort in knowing that if someone is actually on your website, they are looking for something specific.

 It’s simply your job to lead them to the right place… fast.
 And effectively.
-(We’ll get into this more next week.)
+(We’ll get into this more in Part II of this article.)

 Teach, influence, act

 In almost every case, the main marketing objectives of environmental websites can be broken down into three priorities: